 Simple Ingredients Needed

-Here is everything you will need to make a regular peach dump cake.
-Serves 8-9.
+Here is everything you will need to make a regular peach dump cake with canned fruit.

-- 1 can of peaches in heavy syrup or peach pie filling (if you are a hardcore peach lover, you may use 2 cans of peaches… just drain one of them)
+- 1 can of peaches in heavy syrup or peach pie filling (if you are a hardcore peach lover, you may use 2 cans of peaches... just drain the second can of syrup)

-- 1 box yellow cake mix (If you don’t have a box of yellow cake mix on hand, white, butter or vanilla will do.
-Just don’t be mixing flavors that will clash.)
+- 1 box yellow cake mix (If you don't have a box of yellow cake mix on hand, vanilla, butter or white cake mix will do.
+Just don't be mixing flavors that will clash.)

 You will also need